ParallelMaths/parallel/pages/academy-7sum-synoptic.md

-# Year 7 Summer Term Synopsis Paper
+# Year 7 Summer Term Synoptic Paper

 The purpose of this assignment is for you to review the session materials for one of our previous Year 7 modules, which will help to prepare you for more advanced modules in the Autumn.